Cadellia: Description

-The Cadellia tree grows to be about 10 m - rarely 25 m in height.
-It has leaves that are alternate, undivided and obovate or "oval" in shape.
+The Cadellia tree grows to be about 10 m—rarely 25 m in height.
+It has leaves that are alternate, undivided and obovate or oval in shape.
 Flowering occurs from about October to December.
-The flowers have five white petals, about 5–7 mm in length.
+The flowers have five white petals, about 5-7 mm in length.
 The ooline's fruit is brownish, wrinkled, and remains surrounded by five red sepals at its base.
 Fruiting generally occurs from November to December.
 The fruit's edibility for humans is not stated.

 Distribution

 Cadellia pentastylis is listed as vulnerable under the Australian Environment and Biodiversity Conservation Act 1999.
-Small and typically fragmented stands of Ooline may be found in scattered localities on the lower western slopes of Australia's great dividing range between latitudes of 24ºS to 30ºS.
-Populations are known from the North Western Slopes of New South Wales; such as around Mount Black Jack near Gunnedah, Tenterfield, Terry Hie Hie, and Moree.
+Small and typically fragmented stands of ooline may be found in scattered localities on the lower western slopes of Australia's great dividing range between latitudes of 24°S to 30°S. Populations are known from the North Western Slopes of New South Wales, such as around Mount Black Jack near Gunnedah, Tenterfield, Terry Hie Hie, and Moree.
 Ooline can also be found in Sundown National Park and Tregole National Park in Queensland.

 Taxonomy

 The Cadellia is one of four sections of the Fabales clade.
 Its pollen is prolate spheroidal, striate with a granular aperture surface membrane.
 Pollen morphology has linked the Surianaceae in a clade comprising Polygalaceae, Fabaceae, and Quillaja.
 There are also strong genetic affinities between the Mexican endemic genus Recchia and Cadellia.
-These can be determined by different types of microscopy, such as; light microscopy, scanning electro microscopy, transmission electro microscopy.
+These can be determined by different types of microscopy, such as light microscopy, scanning electron microscopy, and transmission electron microscopy.